Category: AI & ML Tools

 MLflow

-kkruglik/mlflow-mcp (3 stars, Python) is the most feature-rich MLflow MCP server with 17+ tools across five areas: experiment management (get_experiments, get_experiment_by_name, get_experiment_metrics, get_experiment_params), run analysis (get_runs, get_run, query_runs, search_runs_by_tags, get_run_metrics, get_run_metric), artifacts (get_run_artifacts, get_run_artifact, get_artifact_content), model registry (get_registered_models, get_model_versions, get_model_version), and comparison (get_best_run, compare_runs).
-Extremely low star count belies the completeness — this covers every MLflow API surface you’d need.
+kkruglik/mlflow-mcp (8 stars, 40 commits, Python, MIT) remains the most complete MLflow MCP server for experiment tracking and model registry workflows with 17+ tools across five areas: experiment management (get_experiments, get_experiment_by_name, get_experiment_metrics, get_experiment_params), run analysis (get_runs, get_run, query_runs, search_runs_by_tags, get_run_metrics, get_run_metric), artifacts (get_run_artifacts, get_run_artifact, get_artifact_content), model registry (get_registered_models, get_model_versions, get_model_version), and comparison (get_best_run, compare_runs).
+Still low adoption (8 stars) but covers the MLflow API surfaces that the official server doesn’t — experiment browsing, run comparison, and model versioning.
 Tag-based search with pagination, sorting, and health checks included.
+The official and community servers are complementary rather than competing.

 iRahulPandey/mlflowMCPServer provides a natural language interface to MLflow — plain English queries to your tracking server.
 Different approach from kkruglik’s tool-per-operation model.